coding-panda/panda-pods-repeater-field/README.txt

 * fix: Fixed the sorting problem in settings because of WordPress 5.9.
 * fix: Fixed the problem that pandarf_insert couldn't insert files.
 * fix: Fixed the integration problem after Pods 2.8
-* fix: Fixed the problem that the add parent item first message stopped appear.
+* fix: Fixed the problem that the "Please save the parent first" message stopped appearing.
+* fix: Fixed the problem that the child pod became available when the parent was not saved.
 * fix: Fixed the problem that a newly added item couldn't display admin columns